michael-wall/remote-object-action/README.md

 - **Customer can update the code within the Object Action class without needing to do a Liferay PaaS build.**

 ## Self Hosted / Local Setup Steps ##
-- Update the following configuration:
+- Update the following configuration (as needed) for the target environment:
-  - mw-object-action CX module: client-extension.yaml:
+  - mw-object-action CX client-extension.yaml:
-    - **.serviceAddress: mw.com:58081** and **.serviceScheme: http** are are the hostname, port and protocol of the Spring Boot App.
+    - **.serviceAddress: mw.com:58081** and **.serviceScheme: http** are the hostname, port and protocol of the Spring Boot App.
+Liferay users these to connect to the Object Action endpoint.
-  - mw-object-action Spring Boot App module: application-default.properties:
+  - mw-object-action Spring Boot App module application-default.properties:
     - **server.port=58081** is the Spring Boot App port and it MUST match the port from **.serviceAddress: mw.com:58081** above.
     - **com.liferay.lxc.dxp.domains=localhost:8080** is the Liferay environment hostname and port.
     - **com.liferay.lxc.dxp.mainDomain=localhost:8080** is the Liferay environment hostname and port.
     - **com.liferay.lxc.dxp.server.protocol=http** is the Liferay environment protocol.
-        - The com.liferay.lxc.dxp. properties are required even if running everything outside of Liferay PaaS or Liferay SaaS.
+        - These com.liferay.lxc.dxp... properties are required even if running everything outside of Liferay PaaS or Liferay SaaS.
 - Build the Client Extension with a regular gradle build command.
 - CX LUFFA ZIP (mw-object-action.zip): Copy the CX LUFFA ZIP from remote-object-action\client-extensions\mw-object-action\dist to the local Liferay DXP osgi/extensions folder of the running Liferay
 - This should generate logging like this: